 I turn my air conditioner on in winter and nothing happens?

-- In winter mode when you turn your air conditioner on nothing will happen for approximately 3 minutes as the outdoor unit needs to warm up before there is any airflow so that the airflow is warm not at the outdoor temperature.
+- In winter mode when you turn your air con on nothing will happen for approximately 3 minutes as the outdoor unit needs to warm up before there is any airflow so that the airflow is warm not at the outdoor temperature.

 In winter sometimes the air coming out feels cool?

 - In winter mode the air may feel cooler when the outdoor unit cycles off or goes into defrost mode.
 The air is actually at room temperature it just feels cooler as it isn’t warm air.